Seneca-ICTOER/Intro2C/docs/D-Modularity/output-functions.md

 sidebar_position: 5
 title: Output Functions
 id: output-functions
-desctiption: This chapter on output functions is about invoking standard library procedures to stream data to users
+description: This chapter on output functions is about invoking standard library procedures to stream data to users
 ---

 # Output Functions